chinapedia/wikipedia.abstract.en/Page/Epitaph.md

 Good frend for Iesvs sake forebeare,
 To digg the dvst encloased heare.
-Bleste be Middle English the.svg man Middle English that.svg spares thes stones, And cvrst be he Middle English that.svg moves my bones.
+Bleste be man spares thes stones,
+And cvrst be he moves my bones.

 (In modern spelling):
 Good friend for Jesus' sake forbear,